 (This post has been updated for Oktoberfest 2023 and will continue to be updated throughout the fest)

 So, you are planning a trip to THE biggest beer festival in Germany (actually, the world!) eh?
 Going to Oktoberfest can be a blast…or it can be a total train wreck!

-Now, I know not everyone (especially the main demographics for tourists to the fest) may not be super in to planning, but for this particular German Beer Fest, creating an Oktoberfest Plan can actually be the difference between having an amazing time or feeling like you just got stuck in the worst tourist trap.
+Now, I know not everyone (especially the main demographics for tourists to the fest) may not be super into planning, but for this particular German Beer Fest, doing even just a little bit of Oktoberfest planning can actually be the difference between having an amazing time or feeling like you just got stuck in the worst tourist trap.

 This Munich Oktoberfest guide is PACKED full of info, so please use this table of contents to help you navigate to the exact advice you may need.

 You Might Also Be Interested In These Articles: